-View some of our accolades and accomplishments that set us apart: Initial consultations are free – be sure to schedule your today.
+View some of our accolades and accomplishments that set us apart: Initial consultations are free – be sure to schedule your consultation today.
 Rhode Island Laws on Grandparents’ Rights

 Under Rhode Island family law statutes, grandparents do have specific claims to to visitation rights.
 In some situations, they may even be able to assume grandchild, such as when domestic violence, neglect, or other forms of